bradkaley/NFT_Market_Analysis/README.md

 - NFT volume across the explored projects was incredibly low relative to ETF volume.
 Perhaps a better comparison would have been to compare to another asset class entirely?
 Art?

 - Wide Spread of Ethereum gas prices as ETH rises in price.
-You would think that the data points would be more strongly correlated as ethereum rises in price.
-Possible explaination / hypothesis of individuals holding ETH as price rises thus curbing the actual usage on the blockchain?
+You would think that the data points would be more strongly correlated as ETH rises in price.
+Possible explanation / hypothesis of individuals holding ETH as price rises thus curbing the actual usage on the blockchain?

-- Why did ETH gas pricing not have an strong positive correllation with NFT volume?
+- Why did ETH gas pricing not have an strong positive correlation with NFT volume?
 Possible explanation could be that due to these collections being limited releases (typically 10,000 count or fewer per collection) that individuals do not have the luxury of waiting for gas prices to reduce to purchase.

 - Explosion of NFT sales after 5/1/21.
 Did mainstream interest in NFT projects drive the uneducated buyer into investing?
-Facebook had been linked to Metaverse projects, Gamestop is working on an NFT platform, various celebrities have purchased NFTs as social media avatars.
+Facebook had been linked to Metaverse projects, GameStop is working on an NFT platform, various celebrities have purchased NFTs as social media avatars.

 - NFTs are not equal.
 See distribution of NFT sales data on Price of NFT Sales over time.
 What makes these individual NFTs more valuable than the others?
 Combination of rarity traits, popularity,